CICE-Consortium/CICE/doc/source/user_guide/ug_running.rst

 ``--acct``  ACCOUNT
   specifies a batch account number.
 This is optional.
 See :ref:`account` for more information.

+``--queue`` QUEUE
+  specifies a batch queue name.
+This is optional.
+See :ref:`queue` for more information.

 ``--grid``, ``-g`` GRID
   specifies the grid.
 This is a string and for the current CICE driver, gx1, gx3, and tx1 are supported. (default = gx3)